Cifas Marker Removal Solicitor

 Other Databases: Synectic Solutions SIRA and National Hunter

-There are two databases similar to Cifas in the UK.
-These are Synectic Solutions SIRA and National Hunter.
+In the UK, there are two databases that are similar to Cifas: Synectic Solutions SIRA and National Hunter.
 They hold similar, although more limited, information about individuals.
 Their purpose is to supply data to financial institutions and judge an individual’s account activity.

 Protective Registration